 If you claimed a special depreciation allowance on the car

-If you used the actual expense method after 1997 for a car that’s leased
+If you used the actual expense method after 1997 for a vehicle that’s leased

 If you opted for the actual expense method the first year the car was used for business.

-So, if you want to switch between these two methods for a car that’s personally owned, the standard mileage rate method should be used during the first year it’s used for business.
+So, if you want to switch between these two methods for a personally owned car, the standard mileage rate method should be used during the first year it’s used for business.

 Pros and cons of the actual expense method

-Those who drive full-size, more expensive cars, or SUVs will be much better off by applying the actual expense method.
-The reason for this is that you can itemize every single expense and factor in car depreciation.
+Those who drive full-size, more expensive cars or SUVs will be much better off by applying the actual expense method.
+The reason for this is that you can itemize every single vehicle expense and factor in car depreciation.

-On the downside, in addition to tracking business miles, the actual expense method requires you to keep every single receipt for gas, insurance, and any other expense.
+On the downside, in addition to tracking business miles, the actual expense method requires you to keep comprehensive expense reports, including every single receipt for gas, insurance, and any other expense.
 After that, you calculate the percentage of business-related miles and multiply that percentage by the total car expenses.

-For example, if a car was used for business 50% of the time, and the total vehicle operating expenses amounted to $8,000, you’ll be able to write off $4,000.
+For example, if a car was used for business 50% of the time, and the total vehicle operating expenses amounted to $8,000, you can write off $4,000.

 Never guesstimate your mileage

-Guesstimating your business mileage or relying on your employees to self-report their mileage is a big no-no.
+Guesstimating your business mileage or relying on your employees to self-report their number of miles is a big no-no.

 This practice can lead to inaccurate readings, mileage padding, reimbursement fraud, and legal issues.